Learning in Oak Class

 Computing

-This term's topics are Computing Systems and Searching and Creating Media.
+This term's topics are Creating Media - Webpage Creation and Programming B - Variables in Games.
 Computing will be taught by Mr Lewis on a Monday afternoon.
-We will also be focussing on Health, Well-being and Lifestyle, Online Relationships and Self-image and Identity.
-Much of this will be taught as part of our PSHE circle times.
+We will also be focussing on Managing Online Information, Privacy and Security and Copyright and Ownership.

 French